xrdocs/cisco-service-layer/_blogs/2018-02-16-xr-s-journey-to-the-we-b-st-open-r-integration-with-ios-xr.md

 Open up the pcap file in wireshark and you should see the following messages show up:

-  *  **Hello Messages**: The hello messages are sent to UDP port 6666 to the All nodes IPv6 Multicast address ff02::1 and source IP = Link local IPv6 address of node.
+  *  **Hello Messages**: The hello messages are sent to UDP port 6666 to the All-Nodes IPv6 Multicast address ff02::1 and source IP = Link local IPv6 address of node.
 These messages are used to discover neighbors and learn their link local IPv6 addresses.